 Norton Rose Fulbright in November 2014 advised Hong Kong-listed Renhe Commercial Holdings - the Chinese developer known for turning China's disused underground bomb shelters into shopping malls - on its \$436m rights issue.
 The deal was the first by an eligible Hong Kong Stock Exchange issuer since the launch of the Shanghai-Hong Kong Stock Connect.
-The Stock Connect is a cross-border trading programme that has given overseas funds free access to mainland-listed companies for tender offers that were combined into a triplelayered financing arrangement, which had not been done before, says Rachel Chan, senior listed in Hong Kong, the first Chinese reinsurcould have been separate, but because of the innovative structure we were able to make it one," she says.
+The Stock Connect is a cross-border trading programme that has given overseas funds free access to mainland-listed companies for tender offers that were combined into a triplelayered financing arrangement, which had not been done before, says Rachel Chan, senior counsel at the law firm.
+"Normally these parts could have been separate, but because of the innovative structure we were able to make it one," she says.